The Big Picture On Profitable Niche Real Estate Investments:

 1. Corporate Rentals

 Best of all, you don’t even need to own the property.
-You can sign a long-term lease agreement with a landlord as the renter, furnish the unit, then sublease it to a corporate renter.
-That means you don’t have to make a down payment, and don’t have to pay for repairs or maintenance either.
+You can sign a long-term lease agreement with a landlord as the renter, furnish the unit, and then sublease it to a corporate renter.
+That means you don’t have to make a down payment and don’t have to pay for repairs or maintenance either.

 2. Flip Rentals to Hedge Funds